philipepompeu/ClientAuthAPI/README.md

 # ClientAuthAPI Study Project

 This repository contains a small study project built while exploring the .NET 8 ecosystem.
-It’s **not meant to be production‑ready**, but rather a sandbox to practice modern backend development in C# and learn how the pieces fit together.

 ## What you’ll find here